solrcn/LireSolr/README.md

 -m ... maximum side length of images when indexed.
 All bigger files are scaled down. default is 512.
 -r ... defines a class implementing net.semanticmetadata.lire.solr.indexing.ImageDataProcessor
        that provides additional fields.
+-y ... defines which feature classes are to be extracted. default is "-y ph,cl,eh,jc". "-y ce,ac" would
+       add to the other four features.

 INFILE
 ------